 When spray painting your ceiling, ensure that you move slowly while overlapping the strokes for a better finish.
 Ensure that you don’t set yourself directly underneath your paint sprayer to avoid drips getting on your outfit.
 When painting your ceiling using a paint sprayer, start with a low-pressure setting and slowly increase it until it feels right.

 Using high pressure from the get-go will create runs along your ceiling, making it impossible to get a professional finish.
 If your ceiling is about 9 feet high, then you could complete the entire project from the floor.
-You will not need to use any ladders because your sprayer can get the paint to the ceiling effectively while you are standing on your floor.
+You will not need to use any ladders because your paint sprayer can get the paint to the ceiling effectively while you are standing on your floor.

 A higher ceiling will require the use of a ladder—exercise caution when using the ladder to avoid any accidents.
 Moving the ladder around may be a bit hectic, but you could always get an assistant to help you out.